USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 (<https://github.com/USEPA/DissolvedGasNla/blob/master/scripts/dgIndicatorAnalysis.html>),
 duplicate dissolved gas samples were collected at a depth of \~0.1m at designated index sites distributed across 1091 lakes nationwide, of which 95 were sampled twice as repeat visits.
-This randomly selected subset of revisit sites was used as a test set for assessing model fit and out-of-sample performance.
+This subset of revisit sites was used as a test set for assessing model fit and out-of-sample performance.

-Gas samples were analyzed via gas chromotography and concentrations were recorded to the nearest 0.001 nmol/L. The samples were collected under a stratified, unequal probability design and each gas observation was indexed to an individual lake selected with unequal probability from 5 different lake size categories,
+Gas samples were analyzed via gas chromotography and concentrations were recorded to the nearest 0.001 nmol/L. As part of the survey design, each gas observation was indexed to an individual lake selected with unequal probability from 5 different lake size categories,
 ![j \\in j=1,...,J = 5](https://latex.codecogs.com/svg.image?j%20%5Cin%20j%3D1%2C...%2CJ%20%3D%205 "j \in j=1,...,J = 5"),
 according to surface area (ha), and from within a state,
 ![k \\in k=1,...,K = 48](https://latex.codecogs.com/svg.image?k%20%5Cin%20k%3D1%2C...%2CK%20%3D%2048 "k \in k=1,...,K = 48"),